 “It took us nearly six months just to produce the metal molds for the birch patterning on the dial.
 The initial design called for quite deep relief etching, but the available depth that we could obtain was limited by the constraints of the manufacturing process.
 Having said that, we needed to have the right amount of depth in order to achieve the patterning effect we were looking for.
 It was a delicate balancing act, and it took us a long time to get it just right.
 We went through endless iterations, working closely with the designers to refine and improve the mold design.
 We were really pleased with the final product.”

 Normally a single stamping pass would be enough to transfer the pattern onto the dial.
 In the case of the white birch dial, however, the depth of the relief patterning means that considerable force is required.
 Such an impact could crack the thin base piece, which is just 0.5-mm thick.
 Therefore, the pattern is rendered via a series of low-impact stamping passes.
 The engineers who worked on the white birch dial all agree that of the many Grand Seiko stamped patterns in production, this one definitely has the greatest depth to it.
-Countless prototypes were made in order to produce the final pattern, which requires seven separate stamping passes; but our devoted watchmakers are fully prepared to expend more than seven times the normal time and effort in order to achieve their spectacular vision.
+Countless prototypes were made in order to produce the final pattern, which requires seven separate stamping passes;

 Once the stamping process is complete, the base piece is trimmed to the size of the dial.
-The next step involves punching the holes used to mount the index onto the dial, and attaching the pins that secure the dial in position.
+The next step involves punching the holes used to mount the indexes onto the dial, and attaching the pins that secure the dial in position.
 Following a stringent quality inspection with a particular focus on curvature and dimensional accuracy, the base piece is sent on to the next team of watchmakers for surface finishing.

 Surface finishing consists of four distinct processes: metal brushing, silver plating, undercoating, and wrap coating.
 This is preceded by another quality check that includes confirming the dimensions of the base piece and details such as the state of the holes for mounting the indexes.